Saturday, 15 April 2017

 Nikon F-301 / Nikon N2000: Beeper and the Motor Drive

 1985.
-Nikon sold it alongside the F-501 / N2020, which was essentially the same camera but with an autofocus motor.
-Autofocus was a big thing back then, but there was still room in the market for manual focus cameras.
+That's when it came out.
+1985.
+Nikon sold it alongside the F-501 / N2020, which was the same camera but with an autofocus motor.
+Autofocus was a big thing back then, but there was still room in the market for a manual focus camera.
 In November 1985 Popular Photography had a look at the F-301 and concluded that it was okay, I guess, although the reviewer basically describes the camera without passing judgement.

-Flight of ideas is a mental disorder characteristic of mania.
-Nikon sold the F-301 as an entry-level beginner's camera, although compared to the later F-50 and F-70 it feels a lot more substantial.
+Nikon sold the F-301 as an entry-level beginner's camera, although compared to the later F-50 and F-70 it feels much more substantial.
 A few years later it would have been mid-range.
-The top plate is apparently made of plastic but the chassis is metal, and overall the F-301 is heavier and more solid than I expected.
+The top plate is apparently made of plastic, but the chassis is metal, and overall the F-301 is heavier and more solid than I expected.
 Benoît Pioulard's music is fantastic.
-He's an ambient-indie musician (technically Benoît Pioulard is a "project"; his real name is Thomas).
-His ambient music mostly sticks to the same formula of evolving, distorted drones, and it sounds lovely:
+He's an ambient-indie musician (technically Benoît Pioulard is a "project" - his real name is Thomas).
+Pioulard's ambient music mostly sticks to a rigid formula of evolving, distorted drones, but it sounds lovely:

-"Sonic sculpture" is a cliche, but in this case it's true, Pioulard's songs are like blocks of sound built to be contemplated, or moods that slowly pass through you.
+"Sonic sculpture" is a cliche, but in this case it's true, Pioulard's songs are like blocks of sound built to be contemplated at length, or moods that slowly pass through you.
 Until recently I assumed that ambient music was the entirety of his bag, but he has also made jangly indie pop and even ambient folk.
 Last year he broke his wrist!
 Unfortunately this incurred hefty medical costs.
 If only he had flown across the Atlantic to the UK, where he could have had the surgery for free, except that they won't let you fly if you have a broken wrist, but perhaps he could have hidden it in a big glove.
-I don't know.

 Nowadays the F-301's design smells of the 1980s.
-In those days it was fashionable to ask Porsche Design or Giorgetto Giugiaro to have a go at designing camera bodies; the F-301 looks like something by Porsche or Giugiaro but apparently it was designed in-house.
+Check out that red stripe.
+The tasteful thickness of it.
+In those days it was fashionable to ask Porsche Design or Giorgetto Giugiaro to have a go at designing camera bodies.
+The F-301 looks like something by Porsche or Giugiaro but apparently it was designed in-house.

 F-301s are available on eBay for pennies.
 They have no real antique value.
 As with the early Canon EOS cameras the body is slightly more upmarket than it appears.
-I bought one so I could try out my 28mm f/2.8 AI-S on a period-correct AI-S-enabled Nikon film camera, because why not?
+I bought one so I could try out my 28mm f/2.8 AI-S on a period-correct AI-S-enabled Nikon film camera, but also I was curious about this underdog.
+The F-301 is in the odd position of having a poor reputation - or at least a vague air of failure and pointlessness - entirely because it has no reputation at all.
+In its day it did nothing wrong, but it was neither a cute old antique or a high-performance modern camera, although it has some modern features.

-AI-S was Nikon's early-80s attempt to bring program automatic exposure to their film cameras, but instead of using electronic circuits the system used a mechanical coupling.
+AI-S, for example.
+AI-S was Nikon's early-80s attempt to bring multi-program automatic exposure to their film cameras, but instead of using electronic circuits the system used a mechanical coupling.
 I wrote about it in this post, when I covered the Nikon 28mm f/2.8 AI-S. It was very limited, and only a handful of cameras used it, but the lenses are highly prized today because they were optically very good and built to a higher standard than the early Nikon AF range.
+The F-301 was one of only four cameras that supported AI-S, although in practice it's only relevant if you use 135mm-or-longer telephoto lenses and want to have a high-speed program mode.

 With an AI 20mm f/3.5

 Spec-wise the F-301 resembles the Pentax A3, Canon T70 and so forth.
-It uses Nikon's AI lens mount and is one of only four Nikon SLRs that supported AI-S; it's manual focus only; it has DX film coding and electronic film advance, but manual rewind; it has a non-standard "PPhiAM" exposure matrix, oddly without S; it takes four AAA batteries, or four AA batteries with an optional baseplate.
+It uses Nikon's AI lens mount; it's manual focus only; it has DX film coding and electronic film advance, but manual rewind; it has a non-standard "PPhiAM" exposure wheel, oddly without S; it takes four AAA batteries, or four AA batteries with an optional baseplate.

 I have this baseplate, and with four Eneloops the F-301 lasts forever.
 Which is good, because it's dead weight without batteries.
 It doesn't have a backup mechanical shutter speed, but even if it did there would be no way to wind the film on.
 Unlike some motor-equipped cameras it shoots until it detects film tension rather than stopping at exactly 36 frames, so a few of my rolls had 37 exposures.
 When you insert film it winds on with three quick shots.